 Scrap Dance won a third place too!
 I am really thrilled with this one since I had to fix a mistake after the quilt was done.

-Both Scrap Dance (the original) and Scrap Dance Tango patterns are available in my Craftsy store.
+Both Scrap Dance (the original) and Scrap Dance Tango patterns are available on My Patterns page.
 Also in the quilting section, my Christmas Trip Around the World won a third.
 That pattern is a classic, and I showed how I made it on a couple of posts last year – Here and Here.

 Truly surprising and totally fun, the scrappy project Travel Bag won a first place ribbon.
 Remember, this project came about from just leftover bits, orphan blocks, and generally stuff you might throw away.
 How great is that!!